How do I create a vaulted ceiling and scissor trusses?

 Click the Join Roof Planes edit button then click the ridge edge of the other ceiling plane.

-The two ceiling planes will calculate pitch and distance and will join where the two planes would intersect.
+The two ceiling planes will join along the selected edges.

 If you wish, you can turn the display of roof planes back on in the Layer Display Options dialog.

 To create scissor trusses

 With both the ceiling and roof planes in place, you can now create roof trusses.

 Select Build> Framing> Roof Truss from the menu.

 Click and drag to draw a roof truss perpendicular to the ridge line of the roof and ceiling planes.

 Click on the truss to select it and move it so that the exterior edge of the truss is aligned with the exterior edge of the framing layer of the wall.

 With the truss still selected, click the Multiple Copy edit button, then click the Multiple Copy Interval button to open the Multiple Copy dialog.
 Verify that Offset Between Copies When Dragging is selected and that the Primary Offset specified for All Trusses equals the desired O.C. truss spacing, then click OK.